Doriantorres13/US-Household-Income/README.md

     - Copies data from the original table, us_household_income_og, into the new us_household_income_cleaned table.
     - Includes conditional logic to handle specific cases, such as replacing the string 'M' with NULL in the Area_Code column.
     - Applies constraints to ensure only data with ALand and AWater values within a specific range are included.
-    - Adds a timestamp to track when the data was processed.
+    - A timestamp is added to track when the data was processed.
 3. Data Cleaning Steps within the Procedure:
   - Removing Duplicates: Duplicates were identified and removed using a subquery that assigned row numbers based on the id and      TimeStamp.
-Rows with a row number greater than one were deleted to retain only unique entries.
+Rows with a row number greater than one were deleted to retain unique entries.
   - Fixing Typos and Standardizing Data: Specific updates were made to correct typos and standardize data entries:
       - Correcting misspellings of state names (e.g., 'georia' to 'Georgia').
       - Standardizing type names (e.g., 'Boroughs' to 'Borough,' 'CPD' to 'CDP').